-Kate is involved in bookkeeeping, following up on claims, and making sure the day to day experience of our office runs smoothly.
+Rachel is involved in bookkeeping, following up on claims, and making sure the day to day experience of our office runs smoothly.

 Gail is in charge of our electronic billing and following up on unpaid claims.
 You may not see her often, but she is making sure your claims will be paid in a timely manner.

 I grew up in Buffalo, NY but have never enjoyed the cold and snow!
 That is the reason I ended up in Southwest Virginia.
 I completed my Bachelor's Degree in Psychology at the State University of New York at Geneseo and after I graduated, I moved to Massachusetts for several years to get some great experience working in a behavioral treatment center for children and adolescents.
 Massachusetts was still too cold so when I decided to apply to graduate school, I applied to universities in the south only!
 I chose to attend the Master of Social Work program at Radford University and graduated in 2003.

 I began working at New River Valley Community Services as an in-home clinician with children, adolescents, and families.
 For the past six years, I have served as a school-based clinician in a Montgomery County elementary school, working intensely with children with various mental health and behavioral issues.
 I have a special interest in grief counseling, trauma, and attachment disorders and really enjoy using play therapy to help children express things that they might not be able to put into words.

 My husband and I have two young boys, a cat, and a dog, all of whom keep us very busy!
 I enjoy traveling, shopping, spending time with friends and family, and reading.